No, a good, well-set-up vinyl playback system should be almost silent and exhibit no audible hum.

 Rumble

 Rumble is another source of low-frequency noise generated by a turntable’s spindle and/or motor bearings.
-This is a broader-spectrum LF noise than hum and may have several fundamentals.
+This is typically a broader-spectrum LF noise than hum and may consist of several fundamentals or tones, and their harmonics.

 Rumble intensity is generally inversely correlated with turntable price.
-In other words, the cheaper the turntable, the greater the rumble.
+In other words, the cheaper the turntable, the greater the rumble, and vice versa.
 This is because cheaper decks have poorer mechanical quality, looser bearing tolerances and greater bearing surface roughness.
 Consequently, cheap turntables are often rumbly.

 Quiet